 The holders of Class A Common Shares, Class B Variable Voting Shares, Class C Shares, Special Voting Shares and the Golden Share are generally entitled to receive notice of and attend meetings of Telesat Corporation's shareholders and receive copies of all proxy materials, information statements and other written communications, including from third parties, given in respect of Telesat Public Shares.
 Holders of Telesat Corporation Shares shall have one vote for each Telesat Corporation Share held at all meetings of the shareholders of Telesat Corporation, except meetings at which only holders of another class or of a particular series shall have the right to vote, provided that holders of Class C Limited Voting Shares will not be entitled to vote on the election of directors of Telesat Corporation.
-The Telesat Corporation Articles provide that the holders of the Telesat Corporation Shares will vote together as a single class with the Telesat Partnership Units (via the Special Voting Shares), and the Golden Share, with a simple majority of votes required to pass the majority of matters (other than the election of directors of Telesat Corporation, which shall be decided by a plurality of votes cast).
+The Telesat Corporation Articles provide that the holders of the Telesat Corporation Shares will vote together as a single class with the Telesat Partnership Units (via the Special Voting Shares), and the Golden Share, with a simple majority of votes required to pass the majority of votes cast).
 Until the occurrence of an Unwind Transaction, a simple majority of votes cast by the holders of Telesat Corporation Shares and Special Voting Shares, voting together as a single class, will be required to approve a Second Tabulation Matter, as defined and described below.